groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/nodejs-java/com.groupdocs.viewer.options/visiorenderingoptions/_index.md

 public class VisioRenderingOptions
 ```

-The Visio files processing documents view options.
+Contains options for rendering Visio documents.

 The VisioRenderingOptions class provides options for processing and rendering Visio files in the GroupDocs.Viewer component.
 It encapsulates settings and parameters that can be used to control the rendering process and output format for Visio documents.
+For details, see the [documentation][].

 Example usage: